-C-CoMP will identify the central molecules and molecule classes that move carbon and other elements through the surface ocean or have key regulatory roles in these fluxes.
+C-CoMP is identifying the central molecules and molecule classes that move carbon and other elements through the surface ocean or have key regulatory roles in these fluxes.

 Strategic Chemical Identification

 Bioreactive molecules serving as microbial currencies in the surface ocean are not easily identified or quantified.
 They are dilute, structurally complex, and require extraction or modification protocols prior to analysis.
-C-CoMP will leverage recent advances in analytical chemistry that offer increased sensitivity, reproducibility, and resolution, with a focus on new derivatization protocols and advances in extraction and separation tools that further extend the analytical power of LC-MS and NMR in a seawater matrix.
-For all microbial metabolite measurements, we will use data science approaches to extract an ontology of substrates, co-factors, and signals based on common patterns in structure, occurrence, and fate.
+C-CoMP leverages recent advances in analytical chemistry that offer increased sensitivity, reproducibility, and resolution, with a focus on new derivatization protocols and advances in extraction and separation tools that further extend the analytical power of LC-MS and NMR in a seawater matrix.
+For all microbial metabolite measurements, we are working to use data science approaches to extract an ontology of substrates, co-factors, and signals based on common patterns in structure, occurrence, and fate.

 Focused metabolite annotation

 In addition to identifying bioreactive molecules, we need to understand the biology that generates and consumes these molecules.
-We will use gene and protein expression assays to pinpoint the microbial molecules being actively cycled and computational models to both identify new chemical targets and integrate gene, protein, and metabolite data to detect the corresponding chemical reactions.
-Phylogenomic analyses informed with metagenomic and metabolomic data will also be used to uncover pathway diversification across evolutionary timescales with metabolic consequences.
-Iterative and complementary laboratory and modeling studies focusing on a selected suite of autotrophic and heterotrophic taxa will feed into model systems research and cell- and community-scale modeling to identify key bioreactive molecules of the surface ocean.
+We are using gene and protein expression assays to pinpoint the microbial molecules being actively cycled and computational models to both identify new chemical targets and integrate gene, protein, and metabolite data to detect the corresponding chemical reactions.
+Phylogenomic analyses informed with metagenomic and metabolomic data is also used to uncover pathway diversification across evolutionary timescales with metabolic consequences.
+Iterative and complementary laboratory and modeling studies focusing on a selected suite of autotrophic and heterotrophic taxa feed into model systems research and cell- and community-scale modeling to identify key bioreactive molecules of the surface ocean.

 Chemical & biological data integration

-This research will advance the following Knowledge Transfer aims:
+This research advances the following Knowledge Transfer aims:

 - Ocean data ingestion - extracting patterns in structure vs. distribution of marine metabolites